 Crop rotation history is a convenient way for the farm insurance companies to get the data on the state of the soil.
 Along with historical weather and NDVI-based zoning, this feature enables a full-pledged analysis of the field’s productivity.
 There is a huge practical significance of the crop rotation historical data for the crop insurance companies.
 It helps everyone involved, farmers, traders, insurers, to make sure the crop type matches the soil.
 Why is it such an important concern?
 Selecting the wrong crop for a specific soil type may lead to soil infertility, erosion, and continuous invasion of pests in the future.

 Crop insurance companies must be aware of the history of yields for the field before giving their consent to provide coverage.
 In some cases, fields require to be left fallow for a while after a certain crop hield.
-For example, there are low chances to get another yield some time after harvesting sunflowers.
+For example, there are low chances to get another yield some time after harvesting sunflower.
 It is important that before farmers insurance is provided, the company figures out all these details.
 Historical data on crop rotation reveals the true state of a field with its current and past productivity rates, while also making it possible to predict the future yields.

 Historical data on the NDVI (displayed on the chart as a green curve) is used to analyze the vegetation growth trends, whether the curve is stable or fluctuating.
 Crop insurance companies can use it to their advantage, verifying the information on the field productivity history provided by the client.